Classes will be back to on campus for Fall 2022!

 A competitive market requires constant adaptation to stay ahead.
 For four decades, Boston University's Real Estate Studies Program has led the industry by challenging existing frameworks and introducing thoughtful new ideas.

-BU’s Center for Professional Education offers four comprehensive programs covering an assortment of topics related to the real estate industry.
+BU’s Center for Professional Education offers three comprehensive programs covering an assortment of topics related to the real estate industry.
 Our faculty—made up of practicing professionals from a wide variety of specialties—bring firsthand knowledge and expertise to the classroom.

 The Real Estate Studies Program offers certificates in the following topics:On campus:

 A variety of courses are offered three times a year: September, January, and April.
-Most courses run for eight weeks.Online:
+Most courses run for eight weeks.

 There are no specific requirements to enroll in the Real Estate Studies Program.
 Students may take all of the required courses for a certificate, or opt for a single course.

-Get a head start on a Master’s in City Planning
+Get a Head Start on a Master’s in City Planning

-For more information on BU’s City Planning program, please call 617-353-3025 or visit https://www.bu.edu/cityplanning/.
+For more information on BU’s City Planning program, please call 617-353-3025 or visit http://www.bu.edu/cityplanning/.
 For more information on the certificate in Commercial Real Estate or Real Estate Finance, please call the Center for Professional Education at 617-353-4497.